hashberg-io/multiformats/README.md

 ## Install

-You can install this package with `pip`:
+You can install the latest release from PyPI as follows:

 ```
-pip install multiformats
+pip install --upgrade multiformats
 ```

 ## Usage